cadecrow/smg/README.md

 smg is a SiteMap Generator for webapps.

-The goal of the project is to generate custom sitemaps for any web app, regardless of framework or meta-framework, with a single cli command.
+The goal of the project is to generate custom sitemaps for any web app, regardless of framework or meta-framework, with a single cli command and within build processes (since this can automated with bash scripts and the config file).

 ## Current support

 - Next.js (lacking perfect implementation of some features)

 ## Important Notes and History